jhagelback/VisualML/README.md

 ```
 java -jar VisualML.jar -exp nn_iris_test
 ```
-This trains a Neural Network classifier on the iris_train dataset and evaluates accuracy on both the training and test datasets.
+This trains a Neural Network classifier on the iris_train.csv dataset and evaluates accuracy on both the training and test datasets.

+A range of common datasets are available in the data folder.
+The MNIST hand-written characters dataset in CSV format is available in the data_mnist folder.
+You need to unzip the files before using them.